tayloraportman/SpotifyPlaylist/README.md

 This will open up an interface where you can name your playlist, add songs to inspire each segment of the playlist, and edit the segments to your needs.

 Each segment includes a window to input:
-- Example Songs
+- Example Songs (used to inspire the Spotify's reccommendation feature)
 - Songs you want to include
 - Target tempo (BPM)
 - Target energy (0.0-1)
 - Segment duration (minutes)

-# When you have finished modifying the segments and want to save your settings scroll down and select the 'done' button
+### When you have finished modifying the segments and want to save your settings scroll down and select the 'done' button
 This will save the old playlist inspo to an inspo_archive folder and update the playlist settings

-# When you are ready to create your playlist select 'create playlist' and check out your sweet new playlist on Spotify!
+### When you are ready to create your playlist select 'create playlist' and check out your sweet new playlist on Spotify!